-We utilise a shared planning approach with schools to create individualised lessons that could cover content across five major strands: food and nutrition, human biology, relationships & communities, identity & resilience and substances.
+We utilise a shared planning approach with schools to create individualised lessons to suit the needs of tamariki.
+Our teaching strands have been developed based on the four key challenges that tamariki face to their health and wellbeing while growing up.
+Our teaching could cover content across five key strands: identity and resilience, relationships and communities, food and nutrition, human biology, and substances.

 Why is the air we breathe important to us?

 What is peer pressure and how can we deal with it?

 How do we adapt to suit certain situations?

 What are the possible negative effects of drug use?

 Why do we need to eat different kinds of foods to stay healthy and give us energy?